Multiscale Data-driven Seismic Full-waveform Inversion with Field Data Study: Introduction

-A high quality training dataset with sufficient representativeness is the foundation for obtaining a robust predictive model~\cite{Schat-2020-data}.
-Particularly for seismic imaging, a training set with high representativeness should not only account for geological variability but also be compatible with domain knowledge and intrinsic physics rules.
-However, there has been surprisingly little work to address the lack of labeled data in the exploration geophysics community.
-Ovcharenko et. al~\cite{ovcharenko2019style} developed a set of subsurface structure maps using customized subsurface random model generators.
-Their method strongly relies on domain knowledge to generate the content images, which in turn significantly limits the variability of the training set.
-Wu et. al~\cite{Wu-2020-Building} designed a workflow to automatically build subsurface structure with folding and faulting features.
-Their method relies on the initial layer-like structure, therefore, producing unsatisfactory results when applying to different sites.
-To address this dilemma and improve the weak generalization ability of data-driven inversion, we develop a new data generation technique to incorporate critical physics information and enrich data representativeness.
-Our idea is inspired by the artistic style transfer problems from computer vision community, the goal of which is to transfer the art style of one painting to another image by minimizing the style loss and the content loss based on features extracted from a pre-trained convolutional neural network (CNN)~\cite{johnson2016perceptual, gatys2015neural, gatys2016image}.
-Those tools therefore provide us with means to bridge images from two different physical domains.
-Specifically, subsurface structure maps represent the geophysical properties in 2D, which can be also viewed as images of a certain physical property.
-Built on existing style transfer approaches, our method converts a large volume of existing natural images into subsurface structure maps with pre-determined geologic styles.
-In such a manner, our method can generate a large number of physically realistic subsurface velocity maps with sufficient variability.
+Our idea is inspired by the artistic style transfer problems from the computer vision community, the goal of which is to transfer the art style of one painting to another image by minimizing the style loss and the content loss based on features extracted from a pre-trained convolutional neural network (CNN)~\cite{johnson2016perceptual, gatys2015neural}.
+Those tools therefore provide us with approaches to bridge images from two different physical domains.
+Specifically, subsurface structure models represent the geophysical properties in 2D, which can be also viewed as images of a certain physical property.~\cite{ovcharenko2019style} firstly implemented an iterative style transfer approach in generating the practical velocity models.
+The style transfer is regarded as an iterative optimization task and a set of subsurface structure models used as the content image.
+Their method strongly relies on domain knowledge to generate the content images, which in turn limits the variability of the training set.
+In addition, the iterative optimization is not computational effective, which significantly limits the size of the training set.
+In this paper, we employ the one developed by~\cite{johnson2016perceptual} due to its efficiency in solving the optimization.
+A feed-forward style transfer network can be run in real-time after training, so that it is feasible to generate numerous synthetic art images efficiently.
+It converts a large volume of existing natural images into subsurface structure models with pre-determined geologic styles.
+In such a manner, our method can generate a large number of synthetic subsurface velocity models with sufficient variability.
 That in turn not only helps our data-driven models to learn the governing physics (forward model) of the problem through training, but also yields high generalization ability due to the richness of the data representativeness.
-Among various existing style transfer algorithms~\cite{johnson2016perceptual, gatys2015neural, gatys2016image}, we employ the one developed by Johnson et al.~\cite{johnson2016perceptual} due to its efficiency in solving the optimization.
-In particular, its feed-forward network can be run in real-time after training, so that it is feasible to generate numerous realistic art images efficiently.